 There are many ways to transfer files online.
-You might have tried email, cloud storage services like Dropbox, or other third-party software.
+You might have tried email, cloud storage services like Google Drive, Dropbox, or other third-party services.

 But when it comes to transferring big files, there are not many good choices because most services have limitations on file sizes.
 You might also encounter slow transfer, file not supported, transfer failure, etc.